 (she is no MLK either - her freedom may not last long)

 (along side Mike Huckabee as another PR stunt)

-(my editing - it's a keeper)
+(my slight editing - it's a keeper)

-Second Update here MOREHEAD, KY (NBC News) — Clerk Kim Davis returned to work Monday for the first time since being jailed for disobeying a federal judge and she says she was faced with a “seemingly impossible choice” between following her conscience and losing her freedom over denying marriage licenses to gay couples.
+This update also from MOREHEAD, KY (NBC News) — Clerk Kim Davis returned to work Monday for the first time since being jailed for disobeying a federal judge and she says she was faced with a “seemingly impossible choice” between following her conscience and losing her freedom over denying marriage licenses to gay couples.